TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 If you don't see notifications, it could due to of the following reasons:

-- The maintenance wave is finished.
+- The maintenance wave is finished
-- The maintenance wave has not started.
+- The maintenance wave has not started
-- The VM is hosted on an updated server.
+- The VM is hosted on an updated server
-- The VM is deployed to a region where planned maintenance is already scheduled.<br>
+- The VM is deployed to a region where planned maintenance is already scheduled

 For more information, see [Planned maintenance notifications for virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications#view-virtual-machine-scale-sets-that-are-affected-by-maintenance-in-the-portal) which covers the following:

-- Notifications and alerts about planned maintenance.
+- Notifications and alerts about planned maintenance
-- Schedules for the planned maintenance and self-service windows.
+- Schedules for the planned maintenance and self-service windows
-- VM scale sets affected by the planned maintenance.
+- VM scale sets affected by the planned maintenance
-- Instructions and guidelines for using  self-service maintenance.
+- Instructions and guidelines for using  self-service maintenance
-- Status queries using Azure CLI and PowerShell.
+- Status queries using Azure CLI and PowerShell
-- Frequently asked questions.<br>
+- Frequently asked questions

-## **Recommended documents**
+## **Recommended Documents**

 * [Planned maintenance notifications for virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications#view-virtual-machine-scale-sets-that-are-affected-by-maintenance-in-the-portal)
 * [Working with large virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-placement-groups)